versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/WebRtcTransport.md

 <section markdown="1">

-**TODO**

 A WebRTC transport represents a network path established by both, a WebRTC endpoint and mediasoup, via ICE and DTLS.
 A WebRTC transport may be used for receiving media, for sending media or for receiving and sending, there is no limitation in mediasoup.
 However, due their design, mediasoup-client and libmediasoupclient require separate WebRTC transports for sending and receiving media.

 <div markdown="1" class="note">
-mediasoup is a [ICE Lite](https://tools.ietf.org/html/rfc5245#section-2.7) implementation, meaning that it will never initiate ICE connections but expect ICE Binding Requests on its open ports.
+mediasoup is a [ICE Lite](https://tools.ietf.org/html/rfc5245#section-2.7) implementation, meaning that it does not initiate ICE connections but expect ICE Binding Requests sent by remote peers.
 </div>

 </section>